 CREATE TABLE t_sales (numeric integer) data_retention_time_in_days=1; CREATE OR REPLACE TABLE sales.public.t_sales_20170522 CLONE sales.public.t_sales at(offset => -60*30); 002003 (02000): SQL compilation error: Object 'SALES.PUBLIC.T_SALES' does not exist.

-Also note that any child object that did not exist at the specified time/point is not cloned.
+Any child object in a cloned database or schema that did not exist at the specified time/point is not cloned.

 Cloning of Historical Object Metadata¶